birth-outcomes/birth_outcomes_summary/book_birth_outcomes_summary/design_methods.md

 'Specialized causal tools based on the principals of instrumental variables, differences-in-differences, or regression discontinuities can sometimes exploit partial randomization even in cases where a full experiment is impossible.
 For example, instrumental variable techniques can be used to identify causal effects in cases where we cannot randomly assign a treatment, but we can randomly nudge some customers towards treatment, like sending an email encouraging them to explore a new product feature.
 Difference-in-difference approaches can be helpful when the introduction of new treatments is staggered across groups.
 Finally, regression discontinuity approaches are a good option when patterns of treatment exhibit sharp cut-offs (for example qualification for treatment based on a specific, measurable trait like revenue over $5,000 per month).'

 [[source]](https://shap.readthedocs.io/en/latest/example_notebooks/overviews/Be%20careful%20when%20interpreting%20predictive%20models%20in%20search%20of%20causal%20insights.html#)

-## NOT suitable: Including all possible confounders

-'Many analysts take the strategy of putting in **all possible confounders**.
-This can be bad news, because adjusting for **colliders and mediators can introduce bias**, as we’ll discuss shortly.
-Instead, we’ll look at **minimally sufficient adjustment sets**: sets of covariates that, when adjusted for, block all back-door paths, but include no more or no less than necessary.
-That means there can be many minimally sufficient sets, and if you remove even one variable from a given set, a back-door path will open.'[[source]](https://cran.r-project.org/web/packages/ggdag/vignettes/intro-to-dags.html)